r-barnes/dggridR/DGGRID_API_GAPS.md

-# DGGRID v9.0b — Features Not Exposed in the R Package
+# DGGRID v9.0b — Features Not Exposed in the R Package Version 4.0.0

 This document identifies DGGRID engine capabilities (from the v9.0b manual and source) that are not currently accessible through the dggridR R API.
 The R package wraps DGGRID via an Rcpp bridge